 Procedure to Install the Camera App

 Camera Apps are available on cisco.com.
-Click in this link, select the required Camera model and then the Software Type IP Camera Application and Utilities.
+Click on this link, select the required Camera model and Select Software Type IP Camera Application and Utilities.
 Download the required App.

 Step 3.
-Select SIPClient and click Configure, as shown in the image:
+Select SIPVideo and click in Configure, as shown in the image: